lextudio/ProjectRover/tools/ApiDiff/README.md

 - For Avalonia DataGrid (match the build you export):
   - `tools/ApiDiff/manifests/Avalonia.Controls.DataGrid.debug_net8.0.api.json` (generated from `thirdparty/Avalonia.Controls.DataGrid/artifacts/bin/Avalonia.Controls.DataGrid/debug_net8.0/Avalonia.Controls.DataGrid.dll`)

+  IMPORTANT: always export from the actual built assembly artifact (the DLL produced by your build) before running a compare.
+If you edit the source but do not rebuild the project or if you accidentally compare against an older manifest file in `tools/ApiDiff/manifests/`, the reports will reflect the manifest you compared, not the current repository source.
+To avoid this mistake, follow the example workflow below every time you change visibility in source.

 Caching note: these manifests are the canonical, reusable snapshots of the public API surface.
 Generate them once per build/target and keep them in `tools/ApiDiff/manifests/` so subsequent comparisons are fast and reproducible.

 ## Mapping config